By Mike O’Brien | ★★★✰✰

 That’s why it hurts so much to confront 20XX’s shortcomings.
 There are a series of gameplay systems and mechanics here that serve as an ideal infrastructure for a truly exceptional roguelike, but there’s just not enough content diversity here to support it.
 The vast majority of upgrades you’ll encounter in the game are minor stat buffs which do little to alter the experience.
 Some augs, like the XCALBER and the Glass Cannon, create interesting balance choices by offering attack power at the expense of energy or health.
 The Quantum Spook allows the player’s shots to travel through walls and shields, which opens up a litany of alternative (and confessedly very cheesy) tactics.
 But more often than not, these interesting gems are drowned beneath a sea of fairly uninteresting augs that do nothing but slightly buff stats, which is a real shame.

 20XX’s biggest issue however is its level and progress design.
 In order to beat the game, you must defeat all nine regular bosses to reach the final boss, with one boss per level.
 Since there are only four levels in the game (excluding the unique final boss stage), the player is forced to play each of the game’s four levels twice over, which gets stale very quickly.
 They’re fun to traverse, but despite being procedurally generated, you’ll encounter many of the same platforming hazards with the exact same layout on each run.
-It didn’t take long for me to feel a little exhausted by 20XX’s unfortunate sense of routine.
+It didn’t take long for me to feel a little exhausted by 20XX’s routine.

 On that note, the game’s procedural generation is for the most part serviceable, but in the late-game it can be dubious.
 I’ve encountered a variety of situations wherein the only route to progress was jumping into a pitfall I couldn’t see the bottom of, for instance.
 Enemies spawn on the player – sometimes multiple enemies – with minimal warning, usually in boss fights.
 Portals sometimes drop the player straight to their deaths.
 In some areas, particularly the Skytemple, the game’s algorithms speed up platforms, turrets, and create overall chaos to such an extent that without certain movement cores – such as the hover or fly abilities – these sections can feel extremely frustrating and nigh-on impossible.